WantedGaming/LineageDB/schema/schema_schema_updates.md

 # LineageDB Schema Update Log

-This document tracks changes made to the database schema over time.
-When making schema changes, please add an entry at the top of this file.
+This document tracks changes to the database schema over time.
+When making schema changes, add entries at the top of this file.

 ## Updates

-### 2025-03-01
+### 2025-03-01 20:05:07 UTC
-- Initial documentation of existing schema
+- Initial documentation of existing Lineage database schema
-- Created database diagrams in SVG and JPEG formats
+- Created database diagrams (SVG and JPEG formats)
 - Established documentation structure
+- Updated by: WantedGaming

 ### [TEMPLATE FOR FUTURE UPDATES]
-### YYYY-MM-DD
+### YYYY-MM-DD HH:MM:SS UTC
-- Brief description of changes
+- Description of changes
 - Tables affected
-- Migration scripts created (if applicable)
+- Migration scripts created
 - Updated by: [Name]

+## Common Update Types

+### Patch Updates
+- New items: Add rows to item_templates
+- New NPCs: Add rows to npc table
+- Balance changes: Update stats in appropriate tables
+- New quests: Add entries to quest-related tables

+### Major Updates
+- New features: May require new tables or columns
+- Class revisions: Updates to skill_trees and related tables
+- Economic changes: Updates to droplist and merchant tables
+- Territory system changes: Updates to castle and territory tables

-## Migration Procedures
+## Migration Guidelines

-When making schema changes, follow these steps:
+When implementing schema changes:
-1. Document the change in this file
+1. Document changes thoroughly in this file
-2. Update the schema diagrams
-3. Update affected documentation files
-4. Create migration scripts if necessary
+2. Create SQL migration scripts in the migrations folder
-5. Test migration thoroughly before deployment

-## Backup Recommendations

-Before applying schema changes to production:
-1. Create a complete database backup
-2. Test migration on staging environment
+3. Test migration on development environment
-3. Verify application functionality after migration
-4. Schedule maintenance window for production updates
+4. Backup live database before applying changes
+5. Consider impact on connected systems (e.g., login server)

+## Server Compatibility

+When making changes, note which server versions are compatible:
+- Interlude: Original schema design
+- High Five: Added vitality system tables
+- Goddess of Destruction: Major skill system changes
+- Helios: Latest structure with instance system changes